Engee documentation

 Details

-The number of samples per frame in one channel of the output signal, specified as a positive integer.
-For the relationship between the Sample time and Samples per frame parameters, refer to Sampling Period.
+The number of samples per frame in one output channel, set as a positive integer.
+To get information about the relationship between the parameters Sample time and Samples per frame see the section Sampling period.

 Default value